 - (1) Development projects requiring site plan approval. - a.
 A new or a change in use or development designated as requiring site plan review in the Use Table of this Local Law, shall not be undertaken unless and until the Planning Board has conducted Site Plan Review. - b.
-Any expanded or intensified uses designated as requiring site plan review in the Use Table of this Local Law, shall not be undertaken unless and until the Planning Board has conducted Site Plan Review. - (2) Exceptions.
-The following development projects do not require Site Plan Review, regardless of whether the use is designated as a Site Plan Review use in this local law: - a.
-Exterior alterations or additions that will not increase the gross floor area of the existing structure within any 5 year period by more than 10,000 square feet or 25% of the gross square feet of the building, whichever is less. - b.
-Additions or alterations to existing outdoor parking or storage areas that do not increase the total area by more than 1,500 square feet

-- (3) Designation of Major and Minor Projects - a.
+Any expanded or intensified uses designated as requiring site plan review in the Use Table of this Local Law, shall not be expanded or intensified such that changes to the site or exterior of the building are necessary, undertaken unless and until the Planning Board has conducted Site Plan Review. - c.
+A change in use from a use designated as requiring site plan review to one designated as requiring a Special Use Permit shall require site plan review, as required in Article X. A change from one site plan review use to another shall not require site plan approval if no physical changes to the structure or site are necessary beyond the exceptions laid out in (2) below. - (2) Exceptions.
+The following development projects do not require Site Plan Review, regardless of whether the use is designated as a Site

+Plan Review use in this local law:

+- a.
+Exterior alterations or additions that will not increase the gross floor area of the existing structure within any 5 year period by more than 10,000 square feet or 25% of the gross square feet of the building, whichever is less. - Additions or alterations to existing outdoor parking or storage areas that do not increase the total area by more than 1,500 square feet - (3) Designation of Major and Minor Projects - a.
 All development projects requiring Site Plan Review shall be designated by the Planning Board as a Minor or Major project. - 1.
 Minor projects are those projects deemed by the Planning Board as not likely to create significant impact on the community according to the Site Development Standards set forth in section I of this article, and therefore may be approved with a less intensive review. - 2.
 Major projects are those projects deemed by the Planning Board as likely to create significant impact on the community, and therefore require more intensive review. - 3.
 Projects are presumed to be minor unless they meet any of the following thresholds: - (a) Any action meeting the definition of a Type I action according to SEQRA - (b) Any new construction of freestanding structures over 2,500 square feet - (c) Any construction activity required by the NYS Department of Environmental Conservation to prepare a Stormwater Pollution Prevention Plan